AdriaanSadie/SpaceInvaders/README.md

 ## Conclusion

-As described in the above section, eight of the rubric criteria was met, excluding the base requirements of the compilation and README file.
+As described in the above section, eight of the rubric criteria was met, as well as the base requirements of the compilation and README file.

 ## Recommendations